 - Ulcer - 86 percent

 - Gangrene - 78 percent

-Shean and fellow researcher Dr. Peter A. Soden, will present the findings of the study, “Lifelong Limb Salvage: A Patient-Centered Description of Lower Extremity Arterial Reconstruction Outcomes,” at the Society for Vascular Surgery’s Vascular Annual Meeting in June near Washington, D.C.
+Shean and fellow researcher Dr. Peter A. Soden, presented the findings of the study, “Lifelong Limb Salvage: A Patient-Centered Description of Lower Extremity Arterial Reconstruction Outcomes,” at the 2016 Society for Vascular Surgery’s Vascular Annual Meeting in June near Washington, D.C.